polybar/polybar/README.md

 ## Introduction

-The main purpose of **Lemonbuddy** is to help users create awesome status bars.
+The main purpose of **Polybar** is to help users create awesome status bars.
 It has built-in functionality to generate content for the most commonly used widgets, such as:

 - Window title